Cantonese grammar: Part of speech

+This concept is similar in Mandarin Chinese, replacing 係 with 是, and replacing 嘅 with 的.

+To alter the mood or lead other focuses, other final particles can also be used to substitute the particle 嘅, like 㗎.

 Differences from Mandarin grammar

 The following Cantonese grammatical points are not found in Mandarin Chinese.

 Word order

 The direct object precedes the indirect object when using the verb 畀 bei2 "to give".
 In Mandarin verbs of giving, an indirect object precedes a direct object.